gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

   It allows to force to have only one value when needed, for example a main category or a publication date, or to limit the values to a specific number.

-  You need to take care of languages, that are all included for now.

-- Default values:
+- Default value:

   This option simplifies creation of resources manually.

-- Automatic value:
+- Automatic value (on save):

   This option allows to add a value to the resource.
 By construction, this value cannot be removed.